 Information and statistics for crimes occurring on the campus geography of the Hilltop and adjacent public property are prepared annually in cooperation with the Mt.
 Angel Police Department.
-Copies of the Annual Security Report are made available to members of the Hilltop community, posted on the Seminary website, and posted in public areas of buildings.
+Copies of the Annual Security Report are made available to members of the Hilltop community and posted on the Seminary website.